vlazed/Toybox-release/README.md

 # Toybox

-This repository hosts the release notes for Pickle's Toybox.
+This repository hosts the docs and the release notes for Pickle's Toybox.